dwilkie/devise_paypal/README.markdown

     bundle
     rails g devise_paypal:install

-As the generator instructs, you need to also add paypal-ipn to your gemfile then run it's generator
+As the generator instructs, you need to also add paypal-ipn to your gemfile then run its generator

     gem 'paypal-ipn', :require => 'paypal' #, :git => "git://github.com/dwilkie/paypal.git" # for the latest and greatest